he1zn0erg/cs50/README.md

 # cs50
 All my stuff related to Harvard's CS50 course on edX

-This repo contains all my work for Harvards CS course done thorugh edX platform.
+This repo contains all my work for Harvards CS course done so far.

 Pset0 (Week 0): A simple game similar to the Space War Game developed with Scratch.